LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 ### §1.4 Unspecified Behavior

 Unspecified Behavior is Behavior for which the implementation is given a choice on how to proceed.

+### §1.5 Implementation-defined Behavior

+Implementation-defined behavior is Unspecified Behavior for which the implementation MUST document how the choice is made.

+### §1.6 Ill-formed

+An LCIR program is ill-formed if it contains misused constructs of LCIR.
+ A program that is ill-formed shall fail the semantic parse.
+ Implementations shall issue a diagnostic for any program that is ill-formed.

+### §1.7 Ill-formed; No Diagnostic Required

+An LCIR Program is ill-formed; no diagnostic required if it contains misused constructs of LCIR, but it may be difficult or impossible to detect for issue a diagnostic for.

+ The behavior of an LCIR Program which is ill-formed; no diagnostic required is undefined.

 ## §2 LCIR Syntax